BLCM/bl3mods/Aaron0000/Balands/README.md

 OTHER CHANGES/FIXES
 -------------------
+Increased the amount of sniper rifle ammo given by SDUs by 3 additional ammo per SDU.

 Typhon, Claptrap, Ava, Lilith, Maya, Lorelei, Clay, Hammerlock (DLC2), and Gaige have had their overall movement speed increased to be 50% higher than a standard Vault Hunter's and their sprint speed has been increased to 75%.

 Applied a band-aid fix to Vendor Crashing by adjusting how the Item of the Day appears on the outside of the vendor.